-If a full-length Zoom unit, a heel Max Air unit, and a thick Cushlon midsole doesn’t sound amazing, I don’t know what is.
+If a full-length Zoom unit, a heel Max Air unit, and a thick Cushlon midsole don’t sound amazing, I don’t know what is.
 The LeBron 17’s cushion was already tons of fun – things just got another level up on the 18th.

-For those who prefer a quick, low to the ground setup with court feel, you can forget about the LeBron 18’s borderline ridiculous ride it offers.
+For those who prefer a quick, low-to-the-ground setup with court feel, you can forget about the LeBron 18’s borderline ridiculous ride it offers.

 But despite the setup having A LOT of cushion and providing an elevated ride with no real court feel, I think these guys really nailed it making the setup both tons of fun and efficient performance-wise, not only for huge and explosive individuals like LeBron James himself.